Voting starts in March for the Drupal Association Board election.

 ImageMagick integration for Drupal evolved through many different projects and developers in the past, and most of the code wouldn't exist without the efforts of:

 - Darrel O'Pry (dopry)

 - Dan Morrison (dman)

 Notes on ImageMagick for Drupal 8

-The intent is to provide a toolkit module that provides 'feature parity' to core's GD toolkit: i.e. only provide the general framework for integrating ImageMagick to the Image API, and the same image toolkit operations that core's GD toolkit provides (create_new, convert, crop, desaturate, resize, rotate, scale, scale_and_crop).
+The module provides an image toolkit that has 'feature parity' to core's GD toolkit: it includes the framework for integrating ImageMagick to the Image API, and the corresponding image toolkit operations (create_new, convert, crop, desaturate, resize, rotate, scale, scale_and_crop).

-Image effects (Automatic Orientation based on Exif, Strip Metadata) and image toolkit operations (auto_orient, sharpen, strip, watermark) that were part of the advanced module in the Drupal 7 version, are ported to the Image Effects module.
+Image effects (Automatic Orientation based on Exif, Strip Metadata) and image toolkit operations (auto_orient, sharpen, strip, watermark) that were part of the advanced module in the Drupal 7 version, have been ported to the Image Effects module.

 Seefor details and progress.

 ImageMagick 8.x-1.0 is in alpha stage.
 The only issue blocking a stable release is.